gr7800/Hiring_Managment_System/README.md

 ### Backend

-You can deploy the backend to services like Heroku or DigitalOcean.
-Make sure to update the environment variables for production, including MongoDB connection strings and Cloudinary credentials.
+The backend can be deployed to services like Heroku or DigitalOcean.
+Ensure that you properly set your environment variables on the production server.

 ### Frontend

-You can deploy the frontend to services like Vercel or Netlify.
-Update the `VITE_BASE_URL` in the `.env` file to point to the deployed backend API.
+The frontend can be deployed using services like Vercel or Netlify.
+Update the `VITE_BASE_URL` in the `.env` file to point to your production API URL.

-## Contributing

-If you wish to contribute to the project, feel free to fork the repository and submit a pull request.
-Please ensure your code follows best practices and is well-tested.